Aircraft Pair: Cobra Helicopter & P40 Warhawk Fighter Plane

 Step 1.
 Prepare each work piece by sanding the face of the wood and removing all dust.
 Apply a few coats of spray lacquer to the piece to seal the wood, allowing each coat to dry before applying the next.
 When dry, sand the lacquered surface and remove all dust.
 Apply a layer of blue painter’s tape to the surface of the wood.
 (By sealing the wood prior to applying the tape, there is less likelihood that the tape will pull splinters from the surface.)

+Step 2.
 Photocopy the patterns, saving the originals for future reference.
-Sand the work pieces and remove all dust.
-Apply a layer of blue painter’s tape to the top of the wood before attaching the patterns to the taped surfaces using temporary-bond spray adhesive.
+Attach the patterns to the taped surfaces using temporary-bond spray adhesive.
 Drill all blade entry holes.
-Make all interior cuts, starting at the center of the design and working out toward the edges.
-Cut the perimeter last.
-If desired, sand up to the straight perimeter lines using a disc sander.
-Remove the tape and patterns, and lightly sand the surfaces.
-Apply one or two coats of spray lacquer or your finish of choice, and let dry.
+Make all interior cuts, starting at the center of the designs and working out toward the edges.
+Cut the perimeter of each piece last.

 For questions concerning this project, contact Bob Valle at email@example.com.